Table of contents

-Here are the options when it comes to getting back the input tax on petrol and diesel:
+There are four options available when it comes to getting back the VAT on fuel (which includes petrol and diesel):

 - Reclaim 100% of the VAT on fuel that is used purely for business purposes only;

-- Reclaim 100% of the VAT on fuel and use the fuel scale charge where there is personal use
+- You can reclaim 100% of the VAT on fuel and use the fuel scale charge where there is personal use;

 - Reclaim VAT on fuel used for business mileage only;